 NQF staff briefly introduced the CQMC SharePoint site and shared that all CQMC-related correspondence should be sent to CQMC@qualityforum.org.
-The workgroup was notified that the next meeting would be held on February 24, where the workgroup would continue discussion on measures for addition to the core set.
+The workgroup was notified that the next meeting would be held on March 26, during which the workgroup will continue discussion on measures for addition to the core set.